• Skip to primary navigation

 Steel madeleine pans are known for their excellent heat transfer.
 In addition, there is durable carbon steel, coated or not.

+If it has a high-quality non-stick coating, it will not deteriorate during baking.
 Make sure that steel pans don't release harmful substances, such as PTFE, PFOA, etc., at high temperatures.

 Silicon madeleine mold is an excellent alternative to steel ones.
 For example, the de Buyer madeleine pan is made from food-grade silicone and ensures good heat convection.

-Guy Demarle also offers professional quality FLEXIPAN® OHRA madeleine mold that provides exceptional flexibility, non-stick properties, and resistance to extreme temperatures.
+Guy Demarle also offers professional-quality FLEXIPAN® OHRA madeleine mold that provides exceptional flexibility, non-stick properties, and resistance to extreme temperatures.

 One thing is for sure.
 You will definitely want to read about how to bake with silicone molds.